-Fishers and related fishing workers usually acquire their occupational skills on the job.
+Fishers and hunting workers usually acquire their occupational skills on the job.

-Fishers and related fishing workers usually learn on the job.
-No formal education is required.
+Fishing and hunting workers usually learn on the job.
+A formal educational credential is not required.

-Formal education is not required to be a fisher.
-However, by enrolling in 2-year vocational-technical programs offered by some high schools, fishers can improve their chances of getting a job.
-In addition, some community colleges and universities offer fishery technology and related programs that include courses in seamanship, vessel operations, marine safety, navigation, vessel repair, and fishing gear technology.
-Secondary and postsecondary programs are typically located near coastal areas and include hands-on experience.
+A formal educational credential is not required for one to become fishing or hunting worker.
+However, fishers may improve their chances of getting a job by enrolling in a 2-year vocational–technical program.
+Some community colleges and universities offer fishery technology and related programs that include courses in seamanship, vessel operations, marine safety, navigation, vessel repair, and fishing gear technology.
+These programs are typically located near coastal areas and include hands-on experience.

 Licenses, Certifications, and Registrations

-Crew members on certain fish-processing vessels may need a merchant mariner’s document.
-The U.S. Coast Guard issues these documents and licenses to people who meet the specific health, physical, and academic requirements.
+Crewmembers on certain fish-processing vessels may need a merchant mariner’s document.
+The U.S. Coast Guard issues these documents, as well as licenses, to people who meet specific health, physical, and academic requirements.

 States set licensing requirements for boats operating in state waters, defined as inland waters and waters within 3 miles of the coast.

 Experienced, reliable fishing boat deckhands can become boatswains, then second mates, first mates, and, finally, captains.
 Those who are interested in ship engineering may gain experience with maintaining and repairing ship engines to become licensed chief engineers on large commercial boats.
-This requires meeting the Coast Guard's licensing requirements.
-For more information, see the profile on water transportation occupations.
+In doing so, they must meet the Coast Guard’s licensing requirements as well.
+For more information, see the profile on water transportation workers.